Aleij/Smart_Horticulture/README.md

 ## Ubuntu Server Setup

-To set up the Ubuntu server for running the Mosquitto MQTT protocol and Node-RED, follow these steps:
+To set up the Ubuntu server for running the Mosquitto MQTT protocol and Node Red, follow these steps:

 1. **Install Ubuntu Server on your old laptop or a dedicated machine.**